IvanChokoev/ChatApp/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Step by step instructions

+1. Creating the Database in Firebase

+I created an account in Firebase and created a new project called "FireChatApp".
+After that I selected a datastore.
+Firebase gives us a couple of options: Firestore Database or Realtime Database.
+FOr this project I selected the realtime option.
+I selected the region closest to my location in the settings

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.